akishindev/Publications/logging/logging-in-android.md

 Luckily, there is already a perfect logging solution out of the box - [java.util.logging.Logger](https://developer.android.com/reference/java/util/logging/Logger).
 And all we have to do is use it!
 So let's look at how to do this in Android.

-The process is actually quite simple - we obtain a logger object via the static `Logger.getLogger` function, and use it to log messages with various `log` methods (that allow us specify a log level, a message and an optional `Throwable` exception).
+The process is actually quite simple - we obtain a logger object via the static `Logger.getLogger()` function, and use it to log messages with various `log` methods (that allow us to specify a log level, a message and an optional `Throwable` exception).
 Then these messages get forwarded to registered [handlers](https://developer.android.com/reference/java/util/logging/Handler), that are free to handle these messages however they like.

 Basically, we can look at it like this - there is a ready-to-use logging interface in place, and our job is just to provide its implementation.
 And an important thing is that `Logger` is a java class, meaning we can use it in non-Android modules - which is exactly what we want.

 First, let's write an implementation of the handler.
-You can place it in any Android module visible by the main `app` module, or the `app` module itself.
+You can place it in any Android module visible by the main _app_ module, or in the _app_ module itself.

 ```kotlin
 class AndroidLoggingHandler : Handler() {